osiam/server/docs/detailed_reference_installation.md

 We recommend to choose the latest OSIAM release version.
 You can easily download the distribution as .zip or .tar.gz file here:
 * Release Repository: http://maven-repo.evolvis.org/releases/org/osiam/osiam-distribution

-This include the resource server, auth server and addon-self-administration, every project in his own folder with all configuration and sql files.
+This include the resource-server, auth-server, addon-self-administration and addon-administration, every project has it's own folder with the configuration and sql files.

-If you just want the use the server components, then download the server distribution without the addon-self-administration here:
+If you just want the use the server components, then download the server distribution without the addons here:
 * Release Repository: http://maven-repo.evolvis.org/releases/org/osiam/osiam-server-distribution

-Both distributions have in common, that the included projects are packed as .war files, have a configuration and sql folder.
+Both distributions have in common, that the included projects are packed as .war files and a configuration folder.
 Before you start, you have to copy the files and folders inside the configuration folder to the shared loader of your application server, like described [here](#deployment-into-the-application-server).

-You have to import the sql files inside the /sql folder, into your running database, like described [here](#database-setup).
+You have to setup your database, like described [here](#database-setup).
 Please check also the migration files, if you already installed OSIAM before.

 * GitHub Release Tags: https://github.com/osiam/server/releases